top of page

 STAGE

 AVENUE STAGE began by producing short plays in a dinner theater format for the Dorchester audience.
 Our premiere production was Lanford Wilson's A Betrothal in 2013, followed by David Storey's Home, the original comedy Shared Bath, Full English, Arthur Miller's I Can't Remember Anything, and Christopher Durang's The Actor's Nightmare.
 In 2017, our original comedy Fish Food successfully transferred to Boston Playwrights' Theatre, and subsequently enjoyed a 14-show run at the Edinburgh Fringe Festival.
-As the QE2 Players, we were active in and around Boston from 1997 to 2008.
-Productions of those years included Harold Pinter’s Moonlight; Alan Bennett’s Talking Heads; Sunil Kuruvilla’s Fighting Words; and Caryl Churchill’s Fen and Blue Heart.
-AVENUE STAGE is proud to contribute to the vibrant community and arts scene of Dorchester.
+This was followed in 2018 by AddictShunned, an original piece by Judith Austin.
+After a long break brought about by the Covid Pandemic and the departure to Australia of co-founder Jennifer Jones, we reemerged in 2024 with Miss Mary Mac's cabaret show The Last Time I saw You, followed by the 2026 double-bill The Other Woman and Grave Matters.
+Avenue Stage continues to seek nontraditional venues in Dorchester and beyond to stage both original work and revivals of forgotten shorter works by great writers.